 Straight Talk With the Man Largely Identified as the Creator of the Diesel Aftermarket

-What drives Banks is his tremendous appetite for the unknown, his automotive curiosity and his tremendous ambition to make things go fast—especially diesels.
+What drives Banks is his tremendous appetite for the unknown, his automotive curiosity, and his tremendous ambition to make things go fast—especially diesel.
 He enjoys trying the unusual, and what’s more, he’s been tremendously successful at it.
-Of course, trying to sit him down to talk about these things, his insight, projections and personal aspirations, is no easy task.
-It’s not only because of his busy schedule, but because he’s the type of man who would rather do than to talk about it.
-We did manage to have Banks agree to sit down during the busy SEMA show, so that we might discuss the state of the performance diesel industry, diesel racing as well as some of the cool things his company is doing to help ensure that we have a performance diesel industry in the future.
+Of course, trying to sit him down to talk about these things, his insight, projections, and personal aspirations is no easy task.
+It’s not only because of his busy schedule but because he’s the type of man who would rather do than to talk about it.
+We did manage to have Banks agree to sit down during the busy SEMA show so that we might discuss the state of the performance diesel industry, diesel racing as well as some of the cool things his company is doing to help ensure that we have a performance diesel industry in the future.